sap-tutorials/sap-build-apps/tutorials/build-apps-cap-expose/build-apps-cap-expose.md

     ![Service document](4-test3.jpg)

+    >**IMPORTANT:** If for some reason you do not get a response from terminal, continue on with the rest of the tutorial.

 4. If you remove the roles from your user, immediately you will see that you get a 403 error.

     ![403 error](4-test4.jpg)